larmeh/displaysleep/README.md

 Copy to e.g. /usr/local/bin and make sure the location is in your PATH.

+If you use Jigish's excellent tool slate, put this in your .slate configuration to assign a keyboard shortcut to displaysleep:

+    bind l:cmd;alt shell wait path:~/bin '/Volumes/Daten/Users/larmeh/bin/displaysleep'

+This would assign displaysleep to Cmd+Alt L. Use whatever suits you by altering the first bind parameter.

 TODO
 ====
 - Makefile including 'install' target